twaikay/s3Analyzer/README.md

 	*  implement the ElasticCache:
 		+ write-through persistence to a DB.
 		+ emission policy (remove stale cache entries after X period).
-*  Deploy this program core as a continuously running application deployed in an EC2 instance.
+*  Deploy this program core as a continuously running application in a server (e.g. an EC2 instance).
 *  Expose the same lambda function for accepting incoming requests, but now direct the request to the SQS.
 *  For each request:
 	*  If requestID exists in the request message (existing request),